aerospaceresearch/orbitdeterminator/CONTRIBUTING.md

 We have an official [mailing list](https://lists.shackspace.de/mailman/listinfo/constellation) where you can post your question for the community.

-If chat is more your speed, you can join the Atom and Electron Slack team:
+If chat is more your speed, you can join the us at:

 * [Join the OrbitDeterminator Zulip Chat](https://aerospaceresearch.zulipchat.com/#narrow/stream/147024-OrbitDeterminator)
     * Zulip is fully open-source chat service.
 Although it is a chat service, sometimes it takes several hours for community members to respond &mdash; please be patient!